 - 1. The contractor may not complete and install signal design including two-speed check (2SC) modifications within budget and schedule. - 2.
 Extent of differing site conditions and associated redesign efforts results in delays to the completion of the electrification contract and increases program costs. - 3.
 Sub-optimal contractor sequencing when progressing design and clearing foundation locations may result in construction inefficiencies. - 4.
-Additional property acquisition is necessitated by change in design. - 5.
-Potential for Stadler's sub-suppliers to fall behind schedule or delays in parts supply chain result in late completion of vehicles. - 6.
-TASI may not have sufficient number of signal maintainers for testing. - 7.
-Contractor generates hazardous materials that necessitate proper removal and disposal in excess of contract allowances and expectations. - 8.
-Rejection of Design Variance Request for Automatic Transformer Feeder and static wires results in cost and schedule impacts to PCEP. - 9.
-Major program elements may not be successfully integrated with existing operations and infrastructure in advance of revenue service. - 10.
-Property not acquired in time for contractor to do work. - 11.
-Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet.
+Property not acquired in time for contractor to do work. - 5.
+Additional property acquisition is necessitated by change in design. - 6.
+TASI may not have sufficient number of signal maintainers for testing. - Contractor generates hazardous materials that necessitate proper removal and disposal in excess of contract allowances and expectations. - 8.
+Major program elements may not be successfully integrated with existing operations and infrastructure in advance of revenue service. - Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet.

-Updated risk descriptions, effects, and mitigations based upon weekly input from risk owners.
-Monthly cycle of risk updating was completed based on schedules established in the Risk Identification and Mitigation Plan.
+- Updated risk descriptions, effects, and mitigations based upon weekly input from risk owners.
+Monthly cycle of risk updating was completed based on schedules established in the Risk Identification and Mitigation Plan. - Updated risk retirement dates based upon revisions to the project schedule and input from risk owners. - Continued weekly monitoring of risk mitigation actions and publishing of the risk register.

-- Updated risk retirement dates based upon revisions to the project schedule and input from risk owners. - Continued weekly monitoring of risk mitigation actions and publishing of the risk register. - The Risk Management team attended Project Delivery, Traction Power, and Systems Integration meetings to monitor developments associated with risks and to identify new risks. - Summarized cost of risk analysis in draft summary document. - Developed risk register formulated by Rail Activation Committee.
+- The Risk Management team attended Project Delivery, Vehicle Design, and Systems Integration meetings to monitor developments associated with risks and to identify new risks. - Finalized summary of risk refresh.